phobos2077/fo2_ecco/docs/ecco_readme.txt

 many thanks goes to following people, who made this mod possible:
 - Magnus for WR mod that inspired me
 - Nirran for the original Barter mod
-- Haenlomal for YAAM which gives more weapon balance options
 - JimTheDinosaur for trap system inspiration
+- Lexx for his Fix-Boy art and code
-- Killap for the Restoration Project that gives something new to play in Fallout :)
+- Killap and RP team for the Restoration Project that gives something new to play in Fallout :)
-- BGForgeNet team for carrying the torch of modding
+- BGForgeNet team for carrying the torch of FO2 modding
-- Timeslip for sfall with much needed features it gives and Script Editor which is awesome!
+- Timeslip for sfall and Script Editor, without which this mod wouldn't be possible
-- Cubik2k for F2wedit and FO 1/2 Critter proto editor (eased my task VERY MUCH)
-- Mr.Stalin for Proto Manager
-- F2se author for this great mod testing tool :)
-- pelicano for Party Orders addon
-- people at NMA and nuclear-city forums for useful comments
-- Black Isle for my personal favorite game of all time! :)
-- BGForgeNet and rotators teams for inspiring me to come back to modding
-- NovaRain for his outstanding dedication to keeping sfall project alive and helping me get back on track
+- NovaRain for his dedication to sfall and helping me get back on track
+- Mr.Stalin for contributions to sfall and Proto Manager
+- Cubik2k for F2wedit and FO 1/2 Critter proto editor
+- vad for F12se - an invaluable mod testing/debugging tool
+- PercivalCrump for another save editor with unique features
 - Ziro for solid balance advice
+- pelicano for his Party Orders addon
+- Haenlomal for YAAM which was the basis for my balancing efforts
+- people at NMA and Nuclear-City forums for useful comments
+- Black Isle Studios for my favorite game of all time!

-Art credits:
+External art credits:
 - Skipperino (DownloadFree3D.com, Low Poly Lever Action Rifle)
 - "Grenade launcher - Milkor MGL" (https://skfb.ly/oESu8) by Valo is licensed under Creative Commons Attribution (http://creativecommons.org/licenses/by/4.0/).
 - "MP9" (https://skfb.ly/ovNCI) by FranciscoRodriguez is licensed under Creative Commons Attribution (http://creativecommons.org/licenses/by/4.0/).
+- Obsidian Entertainment
+- Bethesda Game Studios

 ::O